EVSE breaks down DC Fast Chargers

-DC charging for your Electric Vehicle is the closest thing to re-fuelling a tradition vehicle.
+DC charging for your Electric Vehicle is the closest thing to re-fuelling a traditional vehicle.
 It’s the way most people envisage charging their Electric vehicle when they first consider switching, but the reality is it’s not a necessity for everyday EV charging.
 This is because most mornings you will be starting off your day with a full battery, after having charged overnight.
-If you're lucky your office or shopping car park might also have an EV charging station which can allow you to “top up” your electric vehicle.
+If you’re lucky your office or shopping car park might also have an EV charging station that can allow you to “top up” your electric vehicle.

 Where DC charging for electric vehicles does make a lot of sense is along major highways and in high turnover areas, which require a maximum charge in the shortest period of time.
 Think long road trips between Sydney to the Gold Coast or popular high density, high turnover parking facilities such as airports and major shopping centers.

 Most DC chargers in the Australian market will charge at 50kW, but in overseas markets, we are beginning to see 150kW stations with announcements of 300kW charging to be rolled out further in the future.

 When you plug in your electric vehicle to your Keba or EO EV Charging station, your car converts the power it draws from AC into DC.
 Your car’s ability to charge is dictated by the EV’s onboard charger, which explains why a Tesla will charge faster than a Nissan Leaf when using the same Keba 22kW universal EV charging station.

 In contrast, when you plug in your EV into a DC fast charging station the conversion of the power has occurred in the charging station itself, hence the DC goes straight to the electric vehicle’s battery, charging the EV faster.